 "Gray Clouds: Piano Music of Franz Liszt," his second CD, has brought Djordjevic more attention than he ever imagined.
 Djordjevic received the Hungarian Liszt Society's 35th Annual Franz Liszt International Grand Prix du Disque as the world's best recording of Liszt's work in 2009.
 Djordjevic now joins a list of esteemed pianists who have received this award, including Vladimir Horowitz and André Watts.

-Djordjevic will perform a recital in October 2010 in Budapest, Hungary, on the anniversary of Liszt's birth.
+Djordjevic performed a recital in October 2010 in Budapest, Hungary, on the anniversary of Liszt's birth.

 "This CD of his later works is unique because when people think of Franz Liszt, they think of pieces like 'Hungarian Rhapsody No. 2,' which is flashy and showy.
 A lot of his music had that quality.
 But during the last 20 years of his life, he wanted to get away from this and went in the opposite direction, using as few notes as possible.
 His music became much more introspective – slow, quiet and extremely thoughtful.
 I felt the world needed to see this different side of Liszt and how much depth there is in his music.

-"I didn't care how many CDs I sold," he said.
+"I don't care how many CDs I sold," he said.
 "Liszt was one of the greatest pianists who ever lived, and I just wanted to record it and get it down for people to hear.
-This award is the biggest thing that has happened in my professional life."
+This award was the biggest thing that has happened in my professional life."

 2014 College of DuPage